A weird and wonderful mix of ambition, hope, uncertainty and raw determination.

 Faxes can usually be sent from a wartel, if not your school should have this facility.

 Shopping is one of the major pastimes in Indonesia.
 If you are an enthusiastic shopper, you will fit right in.
 You can shop at street stalls, some of the largest open markets in the world, big department stores, and small specialty shops.
 Whether your looking to shop in an air-conditioned supermarket or mall, or looking to rough it in a more traditional market, you’ll find electronics, t-shirts, handicrafts or souvenirs.
 There are better bargains to be had in the markets, especially with custom-made goods, leather items, knit shirts, and tennis shoes, and knock offs.
 Don’t be afraid to haggle.
+Please be aware, if you haggle and come to an agreement on price – then this is considered an agreement to buy.
+Do not walk away!

 Teachers always have ideas about what to bring to Indonesia.
 Shoes were most frequently mentioned – in the form of sturdy walking shoes, wide-sized shoes, and warm boots.
 For some overall advice, if you are happy with the shoes you have, bring enough to last your sojourn.
 Don’t count on finding the same thing in Indonesia (especially good quality for reasonable prices).
 The only exception is athletic shoes; sometimes these are cheaper in Indonesia.